admiraldonkey/social-media/README.md

 ## What went really well and what could have gone better?

-In hindsight I wish I would have used my previous project as a starting point instead of starting fresh.
+In hindsight I wish I'd used my previous project as a starting point instead of starting fresh.
 Would have allowed me to add far more functionality to flesh out the site and make it more interactive.
 As a fresh project, it feels a bit bare bones.

 I wanted to make better use of components with this project, but think I may have overdone it with the complexity of some of the display and get functions in an effort to minimise repeating code.
 As I added more features or reconsidered ways of doing things, it was all to easy to accidentally break something by trying to fix or add something else.
 When trying to debug it was also challenging to easily figure out what was going on, especially before I added the comments.

-I wish I'd linked my posts table to my user table via foreign key rather than clerk_id.
-As I had other instances where I needed to access posts via a user_id, it made it considerably more complicated, both in adding extra switch cases and parameters depending on which type was needed, and in the SQL queries themselves.
-By the point I realised how awkward it was, it would have been likely more work to change it.
+I wish I'd linked my posts table to my user table via user foreign key rather than just storing the clerk_id.
+As I had other instances where I needed to access posts via a user_id, it made it considerably more complicated, both in adding extra switch cases and parameters depending on which id type was needed, and in the SQL queries themselves.
+By the point I realised how awkward it was, it would have likely been more work to change it.

 Overall though, while I didn't have time to add a few things, I am proud of the things I was able to achieve.
 While complicated and probably not the best approach, I did like having a single point of call for many of the display components or db get queries (when I was able to understand my own code).
 Some of the things which took the longest to implement only translated to small UI changes, such as followers.
-For example, just the short follower sentence on a user profile has 8 different conditional renders using multiple functions.
+For example, just the short follower sentence on the user profile has 8 different conditional renders and uses multiple functions.

-If I'd had more time and had been able to add the extra CRUD functionality, I was also planning to give the site a silly theme where everything was in pirate speak (with the site being called something like "Social Meady-Yarr").
+If I'd had more time and had been able to add the extra CRUD functionality, I was also planning to then give the site a silly theme where everything was in pirate speak (with the site being called something like "Social Meady-Yarr").